SpaceAceMonkey/spaceace.godot.object_structure_verifier/README.md

 &nbsp;

 ## What it does
-This code allows you to verify that a Godo object (Dictionary) matches an expected structure.
+This code allows you to verify that a Godo Dictionary matches an expected structure.
 This is useful, for example, when you are loading data from disk and want to make sure that what you loaded is valid.

 &nbsp;